JoseJX/analogue-pocket-patches/README.md

 ## Porklike

-I compiled the source into a .pocket format.
-I have contacted the author and this will be removed if they would like to host it themselves.
+I compiled the source into the `.pocket` format.
+Make sure to visit the author's page and let them know if you're enjoying it!

 You can [download the Analogue Pocket .pocket file here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/porklike.pocket).